 Every kid plays with some kind of dolls or action figures and toy market is a very competitive one.
 How can toy companies stand out on it and gain new customers?
 MyFaceOnAFigure found a way by replacing heads of regular dolls with 3D printed likenesses of their clients.
 In this case, 3D printing boosts product development by making their figures more personal and interesting to kids, comic book geeks, collectors, and many other groups.

 Another interesting example is Silvia Fado, a footwear designer who uses ZMorph multitool 3D printer to fabricate heels and soles for her custom-made shoes.
-For many similar makers and artists, 3D printing is often the main manufacturing tool used to create designer gadgets, home ornaments or customizable jewelry that is later sold on websites like Shapeways and Trove.
+For many similar makers and artists, 3D printing is often the main manufacturing tool used to create designer gadgets, home ornaments or customizable jewelry that is later sold on websites like Shapeways.

 Many ways 3D printing boosts product development